Critical Care Nurses Become COVID-19 Sisters

 When the shortness of breath became intense, Joy nursed herself as she would one of her patients.

-"I was eating dinner and I told my husband I couldn't smell my food," Melanie says.
+"I was eating dinner and I told my husband I couldn't smell my food," Melani says.
 "Is it coming now?
 Am I getting sick now?"

-At Melanie's home, she and her husband, Samuel, were both sick, with their 12-year-old son isolating from them in his room.
+At Melani's home, she and her husband, Samuel, were both sick, with their 12-year-old son isolating from them in his room.

 Luckily, he was not sick enough to require hospital admission, and they went home together.